Glossary

 Current yield is a financial metric used to measure the annual income (interest or dividends) generated by a security—most commonly bonds or dividend-paying stocks—relative to its current market price.
 It is expressed as a percentage and provides investors with a quick snapshot of the income return they can expect from an investment, without considering capital gains or losses.

-This yield is especially relevant for income-focused investors who prioritize regular cash flows over long-term price appreciation.
-In accounts receivable and corporate finance contexts, current yield can serve as a benchmark to compare investment returns or evaluate short-term profitability of fixed-income holdings.
+This is especially relevant for income-focused investors who prioritize regular cash flows over long-term price appreciation.
+In accounts receivable and corporate finance contexts, the yield can serve as a benchmark to compare investment returns or evaluate short-term profitability of fixed-income holdings.

 Table of Content :